FluffySnowman/fluffysnowman.github.io/_posts/2022-04-19-the-hackers-maual.markdown

 There is no specific guide to this.
 If you wish to practice pretexting then feel free to send me a message on my discord or twitter or email (links in [about page](https://fluffysnowman.github.io/about/)).

+One drawback of pretexting is that people who have been using the internet for a while, know that its a scam as they may have experienced similar situations.
+So manipulation after gaining their trust as a friend is the best method of practising pretexting

 [Back to Index](#index)